 A gooseneck trailer is a large utility trailer with an open top and sides that can pull up to 30,000 pounds.
 You’ll need a pickup truck to tow this type of trailer, and you’ll have to install it over the rear axle into the truck bed.
 Gooseneck trailers are best for towing heavy-duty equipment or large items, such as a race car or tiny home.

 A motorcycle trailer can carry a motorcycle and its associated gear and has a weight capacity of 950 pounds.
-You could use a 5’ x 9’ utility trailer equipped with a ramp for your long-distance move instead of a motorcycle trailer, but a dedicated motorcycle trailer comes with tire straps and a built-in chock to secure the vehicle during transport.
+You could use a 5 x 9-foot utility trailer equipped with a ramp for your long-distance move instead of a motorcycle trailer, but a dedicated motorcycle trailer comes with tire straps and a built-in chock to secure the vehicle during transport.

 A tow dolly is a vehicle trailer popular among DIY movers because it’s more affordable and versatile than other trailers.
 They carry a maximum load of 3,450 pounds when towing a front-wheel vehicle and 3,900 pounds when pulling a rear-wheel vehicle.
 Tow dollies typically come with tire straps and security chains to keep your vehicle secure during transport.

 A utility trailer is an open-bed trailer that you can use to move various items, from sectional couches to landscaping equipment.
-Here are some common utility trailer sizes and what they can fit:
+Here are some common utility trailer sizes and what they can fit—all measurements are in feet:

 How To Choose the Right Size Trailer

+It is important to choose the proper size trailer for the job.
 Using the wrong size trailer can cause you to lose control of your vehicle during transport or damage your car or truck.
-You can decide which trailer to rent or buy after determining how much you need to move and your vehicle’s towing capacity.
-Remember to consider how much weight you’ll add to the trailer before choosing which size trailer you need.
+Once you have determined the amount you need to move and your vehicle’s towing capacity, you can then make a more informed choice.

 You can choose a hitch class after you determine the correct trailer size.
 The most common hitch is the receiver, which is divided into five classes.
 Your class is based on the vehicle you drive and the trailer type you need hitched to your car or truck.
-You can install the hitch by yourself, or you can have someone do it for you if you can afford the trailer hitch installation cost.
+You can install the hitch by yourself, or you can have a professional do it for you if you don’t mind paying the trailer hitch installation cost.

 Our Conclusion